-Your child will have many feelings about the changes affecting his or her body, and should be encouraged and given opportunities to express any feelings, concerns, and fears.
+Your child will have many feelings about the changes affecting his or her body, and should be encouraged and given opportunities to express those feelings and any concerns and fears.
 Ask what your child is experiencing and listen to the answers before bringing up your own feelings or explanations.

 This kind of communication doesn't always have to be verbal.
-Music, drawing, or writing can often help kids living with a life-threatening disease express their emotions and escape through a fantasy world of their own design.
+Music, drawing, or writing can often help kids express their emotions and escape through a fantasy world of their own design.

-Kids may also need reminders that they're not responsible for the illness.
+Kids also may need reminders that they're not responsible for the illness.
 It's common for them to fear that they brought their sickness on by something they thought, said, or did.
-Reassure your child that this is not the case, and explain in simple terms what caused the illness.
-(You may also want to reassure your other kids that nothing they said or did caused their sibling's illness.)
+Reassure your child that this is not the case, and explain in simple terms what is going on.
+(You also may want to reassure your other kids that nothing they said or did caused their sibling's illness.)

 For many questions, there won't be easy answers.
 And you can't always promise that everything is going to be fine.
 But you can help your child feel better by listening, saying it's OK and completely understandable to have those feelings, and explaining that you and your family will make him or her as comfortable as possible.